Return to

 By

-Margaret C. Conrads
+Margaret C. Conrads, Independent Curator

 Making Room: Familiar Art, New Stories, a new year-long installation of about forty works from the Weatherspoon Art Museum’s collection, debuted in June 2023 with university and wider Greensboro audiences in mind.
 It is part of the larger project titled Leading with Objects: Engaging the Community in Institutional Change that launched soon after Director Juliette Bianco became the museum’s first new leader in over twenty years.
-The confluence of Bianco’s arrival, impacts of the global pandemic, and concurrent racial and social injustice crises, all of which had local reverberations, inspired this work.
+The confluence of Bianco’s arrival, impacts of the global pandemic, and concurrent racial and social justice crises, all of which had local reverberations, inspired this work.
 The installation planning and implementation occurred over eighteen months, a relatively fast timeline given the pandemic.
 It was funded by the Terra Foundation for American Art and the Henry Luce Foundation, entities known for their support of collection presentations.

 The overall project and the installation component had ambitious goals.
 Specific to the collection display, there was the desire to shift from showing discrete pockets of the collection in small exhibitions devised by single curators to a cohesive, more inclusive display that created a greater sense of the collection’s identity and served as a vehicle to initiate systemic change within the museum and in its relationships with the community.
 Indeed, the museum hoped the collection re-presentation, which unfolded over 4,000 square feet in four galleries on two floors of the museum, would serve as a springboard for transforming the museum’s internal and external cultures.

 Community input had its greatest impact on the themes ultimately chosen for the installation.
-Varied constituencies voiced some common threads regarding what was important to them personally, and the concept of caring—and its corollary, connecting—rose to the top.
+Varied constituencies voiced some common threads regarding what was important to them personally.
+The concept of caring—and its corollary, connecting—rose to the top.
 These ideas formed the backbone of the installation.
 Family, community, place, and memory were identified as locations where caring and connection frequently resided, and thus each topic became an organizing principle of a gallery.
 Coincident with listening to the community regarding content, the museum’s care for its communities was perhaps most visible in the selection of the installation’s objects, which were chosen, and even acquired, due to community responses.
 Serving a city and student body that is about 43 percent African American and 53 percent female, the Weatherspoon is to be commended for having about half of the objects on view in the installation made by female-identifying artists and an equal amount of non-White or otherwise underrepresented artists.
 Care for the collection was also part of the museum’s work in this project.
 For example, conservation of African American artist Tom Lloyd’s significant 1960s race-related electronic sculpture Clavero allowed it to go on view for the first time in over three decades.

 Making Room offered visitors a considerably different view of the collection than in the past.
 Although thematic installations have appeared previously in Weatherspoon rotations, this presentation displayed many more collection objects than in recent years and simultaneously offered different lenses through which to consider them.
 The choices of art in each section also reflected the conversations with community members.
 The “Family” gallery (fig. 6.1) was one of the most successful in reflecting the goals of the installation through its inclusion of a multiplicity of subjects in works by mostly artists of color or who identify as queer.
 It presented many variations on who might comprise a family as well as varied expressions of positive and challenging family dynamics and experiences.